 - Ear Plugs – you never know when you might need these!

-- Sleeping bag (available for purchase $35 from office prior to tour – can be kept or donated to local communities after your tour)
+- Sleeping bag (if required – check the Important Notes for your tour).
+Basic sleeping bags are available for purchase $35 from office prior to tour – can be kept or donated to local communities after your tour.

 - A pillow (only required for Overland Adventure Tours)